Startling Facts on Falling Down the Stairs you Need to Know

 Premises liability law

 The landowner has the responsibility to keep his premises safe from falls and other injuries to the people who visit them.
 The homeowner’s liability differs depending on the state.
 Most states have classified the people who are injured on others’ property as invitees, licensees, and trespassers.
-The owner has high liability in protecting the invitees as they are invited by the owner to his property for some business purposes.
+The owner has high liability for protecting the invitees, as they are invited by the owner to his property for some business purposes.

 The licensees are people licensed to visit private property but not for business purposes.
-The property owner is obligated to warn the licensee of the dangerous steps or should keep a legible warning sign at a noticeable place.
+The property owner is obligated to warn the licensee of the dangerous steps or should keep a legible warning sign in a noticeable place.
 If the owner has warned the licensees beforehand, he will be relieved of his liability.

 Trespassers are people who have no legal right to visit a private property.
 If the unanticipated trespassers are injured, the owner cannot be held liable.
 He has no responsibility to warn the trespassers other than keeping a signboard of the potential dangers.
 Most states stress that business owners must ensure the safety of visitors or customers.